-II.
-Immigration
+I. Immigration

 Throughout America's history, immigrants have been a source of strength for our country and helped drive the economic growth that has made us the most prosperous and innovative country on the planet.
-TechNet believes that immigrant innovators, entrepreneurs, and workers are a valued part of our economy and workforce who make important contributions to our nation and communities every day.
+TechNet believes that immigrant innovators, entrepreneurs, and workers are a valued part of our economy and workforce who make essential contributions to our nation and communities every day.
 For example, no less than 43 percent of Fortune 500 companies were founded or co-founded by an immigrant or the child of an immigrant, and that figure rises to 57 percent among the Fortune 500 Top 35.
-Federal inaction on immigration reform has harmed the American economy by stifling innovation and stunting job growth.
-TechNet urges Congress and the Administration to work together to pass key aspects of comprehensive immigration reform in the 117th Congress, including proposals that have garnered widespread support from both the business community and the American public.
+Federal inaction on immigration reform has harmed America's economic and national security interests by stifling innovation, stunting job growth, and exacerbating ongoing skills gaps in our nation's critical industries.
+TechNet urges Congress and the Administration to work together to pass key aspects of comprehensive immigration reform in the 118th Congress, including proposals that have garnered widespread support from both the business community and the American public.
 TechNet believes:

-• Congress and the Administration should work together to provide all Dreamers, including the 700,000 individuals covered by the Deferred Action for Childhood Arrivals (DACA) policy, a pathway to citizenship.
-Providing Dreamers with permanent legal protections benefits families, communities, businesses, and the nation's economy.

-• Congress and the Administration should work together to provide protections for "documented Dreamers," the children of parents who live in the U.S. with legal status.
-Due to long wait times that highskilled workers face to obtain a green card, the children of these workers could "age" out at 21.
-Like undocumented Dreamers, many of them have grown up in the U.S. and consider America their home, but could face deportation without clear protections.
+- Congress and the administration should work together to provide all Dreamers a pathway to citizenship, including the nearly 600,000 individuals covered by the Deferred Action for Childhood Arrivals (DACA) policy, as well as the 400,000 DACA-eligible Dreamers denied access due to ongoing litigation.
+Providing Dreamers with permanent legal protections in the face of persistent legal threats to their status benefits families, communities, businesses, and the nation's economy. - Congress and the Administration should work together to protect "documented Dreamers," the children of parents who live in the U.S. with legal status.
+Due to the long wait times that high-skilled workers face obtaining a green card, the children of these workers could "age out" at 21.
+Like undocumented Dreamers, many have grown up in the U.S. and consider America their home but could face deportation without explicit protections.